matanbroner/Py4Web-Component-Packer/README.md

     static/components/*.css

 Where each \* represents the component name which is injected dynamically.
 To modify the files that are modified, change these listed files in `/src/config.py` whilst following the same style of insertion.

+## Help

+You are able to learn about each argument by using either of the following:

+    py4web-component.py pack -h
+    py4web-component.py unpack -h

+Which will lead to output similar to:

+    usage: py4web-component.py unpack [-h] [-d [WORK_DIR]] [-f] [zip] positional arguments:
+     zip            zip file name
+    optional arguments:
+    -h, --help     show this help message and exit
+    -d [WORK_DIR]  working apps directory
+    -f             write over the exiting destination directory

 ## Contributors